-- 117. In the circumstances identified in paragraph 111 above, DCSS, Lanzer and the Other Cosmetic Doctors Defendants supplied cosmetic surgery services to the Plaintiffs and the Group Members that: - a. were not reasonably fit for the Cosmetic Surgical Purpose or the Cosmetic Surgical Result; and - b. were not rendered with due care and skill.
+- 117. In the circumstances identified in paragraph 111 above, DCSS, Lanzer and the Other Cosmetic Doctors Defendants supplied cosmetic surgery services to the Plaintiffs and the Group Members that: - a. were not reasonably fit for the Cosmetic Surgical Purpose or the Cosmetic Surgical Result; and - b. were not rendered with due care and skill (except in relation to cosmetic surgery services from Wong).